 1. The Gold Souk

 The Gold souk in Dubai is one of the world’s biggest gold market in the world, with 300 retailers dealing with over 10 tons of gold every day.
-Not only that, Dubai gold souk is probably the only souk in the world that allows you to haggle while buying one of the most precious in the world.
-Bargain your way to buy the gold jewelry at your desired price.
+Not only that, Dubai gold souk is probably the only souk in the world that allows you to haggle while buying one of the most precious things in the world.
+Bargain your way to buy the gold jewellery at your desired price.

 2. The Spice Souk

 The spice souk in Dubai is home to the world’s most exotic spices and condiments.
 A regular shopping place of the best of world chefs, the aroma of these spices will simply blow your mind.
 From the best known Asian herbs to the exotic ‘masalas’; the spice souk is your place to be for irresistible spices and condiments, that too at bargained prices.
+They also work as a great souvenirs to take back home for friends and family.

 3. The textile Souk

 A world of fabrics brought from all over the globe, the textile souk is loved by tailors, visitors and locals for the sheer variety and the bargained prices.
 From the best of boutiques to the smallest tailor shop, the materials are majorly bought from here.
 You can find numerous varieties of silk, Pashmina, wool, and cotton at the textile souk.
+You can also buy some traditional Arabian garments from here.

 4. The Perfume Souk